Eagle-Studios/ArmaRealMap_Wiki/Create-a-map-for-Arma-3.md

 ## Contribute to OpenStreetMap

-You can fix issues in OpenStreetMap data by editing on OpenStreetMap.org, or simply improve data by adding more details.
+You can fix issues in OpenStreetMap data by editing on OpenStreetMap.org, or simply improve data by adding more details.  <br>

-WARNING: OpenStreetMap MUST remain the exact image of actual reality, **DO NOT ADD FICTIONAL DETAILS** to OpenStreetMap for your needs!
+WARNING: OpenStreetMap MUST remain the exact image of actual reality, **DO NOT ADD FICTIONAL DETAILS** to OpenStreetMap for your needs!  <br>

-Follow the OpenStreetMap guidelines : https://wiki.openstreetmap.org/wiki/Contribute_map_data
+Follow the OpenStreetMap guidelines : https://wiki.openstreetmap.org/wiki/Contribute_map_data  <br>

 ## Contribute to GameRealisticMap